 Giving advice to someone can be tricky because many things need careful consideration before giving our two cents since we may be involved in the eventual results, whether favorable or not.

 However, sometimes we think and feel that we have the right things to say or advice to offer without fully understanding the other person’s point of view and other variables surrounding their situation.

 Here are four questions that we need to consider before giving someone a piece of advice:

-1. Are they looking for advice?
+1. Are they asking for it?

-The most important consideration that we often forget is listening carefully to what the other person is saying.
+The most important consideration we often forget is listening carefully to what the other person is saying.

-On the other hand, some people will explicitly ask for our advice regarding certain things they think we are capable of or knowledgeable about.
+On the other hand, some people will explicitly ask for our advice regarding things they think we are capable of or knowledgeable about.

 2. What is your level of relationship?

 Depending on our level of relationship, our response may vary.
 We can’t give the honest advice that we’ll typically present to a close friend to someone we barely know.

 Another critical criterion is our level of trust and respect for the person asking.
 Because without these two, we may not be the right person to give the loving or firm guidance they need.